frconor-ebook/meditations/_posts/2025-02-12-good-anger-and-bad-anger.md

 father came out and began to urge him to come in."

 He finds he doesn\'t love his brother; he doesn\'t love his father.
-The one he loves is himself.
+The only one he loves is himself.
 He\'s difficult to say things to, difficult to penetrate.

-The Book of Proverbs says, "The fool blurts out every angry feeling, but the wise subdues and restrains them" (Prov 12:16).
-It says, "A fool gives full vent to his anger, but a wise person keeps themselves under control" (Prov 29:11).
+The Book of Proverbs says, "The fool blurts out every angry feeling, but the wise subdues and restrains them" (Prov.
+12:16).
+It says, "A fool gives full vent to his anger, but a wise person keeps themselves under control" (Prov.
+29:11).

 That anger can be like a galloping blind horse.
 Dangerous---it can go all over the place.
 This older son is full of self-righteousness: 'I am